 After a short break, the groups switched and we were ushered in to the back room to sample potable bitters.
 In contrast to the highly-concentrated cocktail bitters usually doled out in drops or dashes, potable bitters are sold in large bottles and can be consumed on their own or in mixed drinks.
 Jordan led this session describing the history of potable bitters, introducing each with specific details of origin and their uses as medicinal remedies.
 He then gave examples of classic and modern cocktails.
 Our samples included Aperol, Campari, Cynar, Fernet-Branca, Luxardo Maraschino, and Zwack.
 Soon, it was time to adjourn to the main room where he invited a few of us behind the stick to assist him with some cocktails.

 After the sessions, we enjoyed a Campari Sour and discussed the details of preparing this and other cocktails.
 We also sampled various spirits and liqueurs.
-Unfortunately, I couldn't stick around much longer, as my time was already spoken for at a charity wine tasting event we were hosting.
-But should the opportunity come up again, I would definitely recommend these sessions to anyone interested in the science of mixology.
+Unfortunately, we couldn’t stick around much longer, as our time was already spoken for at a charity wine tasting event we were hosting.
+But should the opportunity come up again, we would definitely recommend these sessions to anyone interested in the science of mixology.
 The staff at the Bradstreet Crafthouse was friendly, and everyone was willing to share their knowledge and experience.
 Studio Bricolage helped ensure that the event was organized and proceeded smoothly.
-Needless to say, I'll be adding a few odds and ends to the grocery list soon.
-Making my own bitters for spring should be an interesting adventure that I look forward to sharing.
+Needless to say, we’ll be adding a few odds and ends to the grocery list soon.
+Making our own bitters for spring should be an interesting adventure that we look forward to sharing.